ibm-cloud-docs/cis/how-to.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# Manage your IBM CIS deployment
+# Manage your IBM Cloud Internet Services (CIS) deployment

 You'll begin by using the Overview screen as your working base of operations.
 It shows all of the current parameters for your deployment.